2021:Life is neither black nor white, and impossible to put into boxes, although there are many times that we try

-Insofar as credentials go, the main discipline for study in my life, beyond teaching, has been that of the science of yoga and meditation in the Western Himalayas of India for 15 years under the guidance of my guru at the International Meditation Institute.
-There, I earned a degree in meditation and advanced yoga sciences that include in-depth work with yogic philosophy in its original Sanskrit texts.
+insofar as credentials go, the main discipline for study in my life, beyond teaching, has been that of the science of yoga and meditation in the Western Himalayas of India for 15 years under the guidance of my guru at the International Meditation Institute.
+There, I earned a degree in meditation and advanced yoga sciences that included in-depth work with yogic philosophy in its original Sanskrit texts.

 “We shall not cease from exploration